discordutilitybot/utilitybot/.github/README.md

 # Plugins
-Utility Bot is a bot that makes managing servers from any size easy with per-channel mutes, moderation, memes, music and lots more!
+Utility Bot is a bot that makes managing servers of any size easy with per-channel mutes, moderation, memes, music and lots more!

 Here are a few examples: